 While the noisiness of LinkedIn can be tricky to navigate, it certainly can be a solid relationship-building tool when used well.

-⭐️Good examples: Jordan Sellick (DebtMaven)
+⭐️Good example: Jordan Sellick (DebtMaven)

-Relationships blend across personal and professional lines more than ever in today’s world – and so it’s quite common to have predominantly professional connections now as Facebook friends.
-While not all of your professional relationships will be open to connecting here (and you might not be excited about the prospect), you’ll often see a different, more personal side of your connections on Facebook than you would in other areas.
+Relationships blend across personal and professional lines more than ever in today’s world – and so it’s pretty common to have predominantly professional connections now as Facebook friends.
+While not all of your professional relationships will be open to connecting here (and you might not be excited about the prospect), you’ll often see a different, more personal side of your connections on Facebook than in other areas.

 Outside of just attending the event, below are some other common ways of generating more relationship-building opportunities for yourself (and thereby more deal flow):

-- Presenting/speaking: getting on stage and providing your views on a market, sharing knowledge and resources, or participating on a panel are all opportunities to help others and kickstart a relationship with your fellow speakers and audience members.
+Presenting/speaking: getting on stage and providing your views on a market, sharing knowledge and resources, or participating on a panel are all opportunities to help others and kickstart a relationship with fellow speakers and audience members.

-- Sponsorships: through in-kind or monetary support of an event, you are rewarded with different opportunities to get yourself and your firm in front of others – including premium brand placement, speaking opportunities, and private events.
+Sponsorships: through in-kind or monetary support of an event, you are rewarded with different opportunities to get yourself and your firm in front of others – including premium brand placement, speaking opportunities, and private events.

-- Organizing side events: Putting together curated dinners, outings, or other gatherings allows you to build a tighter bond with specific people you want to deepen your relationships with.
+Organizing side events: Putting together curated dinners, outings, or other gatherings allows you to build a tighter bond with specific people you want to deepen your relationships with.

 Though that perspective is true, that statement is focused on outcomes (which you can’t control) vs. being focused on drivers you can control.
-A more useful statement: your success is largely driven by the strength and quality of your relationship network.
+A more useful statement: your success is primarily driven by the strength and quality of your relationship network.
 We hope this guide inspires you to take the steps to maximize it to its fullest potential.

 And if you’re looking for software to help you maximize that network while also streamlining your firm’s deal flow management, look at our Private Equity CRM.